ChrisDietrich405/earthsave-baltimore/README.md

 # Earthsave Baltimore

 I built this website for a local non profit, Earthsave Baltimore.
-For this project I used React JS along with different libraries such as sass, react-router-dom, bootstrap, toastify.
+For this project I used React JS.
+For the CSS I used SASS.
+I also used several libraries such as react-router-dom, bootstrap, toastify.

 ## How To Run This Project